bvb000/DiplomaThesis/README.md

 Finite-Source_Okada.ipynb uses the finite source model of Okada.
 The resulting deformations are saved in the Finite folder.

-Finite-Source_IGSverification.ipynb uses the finite source code to replicate IGS-calculated coseismic deformations for Turkey M7.8 2023 earthquake and Philippines M7.8 2026 earthquake.
+Finite-Source_IGSverification.ipynb uses the finite source code to replicate IGS-calculated coseismic deformations for earthquakes with IGS solutions.
 Results are saved in the IGSverify folder.

+Point-Source_IGSverification.ipynb uses the point source code to replicate IGS-calculated coseismic deformations for earthquakes with IGS solutions.
+Results are saved in the IGSverify/Point folder.

 Thesis_Mapping.ipynb maps the Nevada Geodetic Laboratory stations and Global Centroid Moment Tensor catalog in Greece.
 There are some analyses of seismicity.

 Point-Source_CumulativeDisp.ipynb uses the point source model to compute and visualize the cumulative coseismic displacement in Greece due to the events in the CMT catalog from the years 2000-2020.

 Finite-Source_CoseismicDisp.ipynb uses the finite source model to visualize the coseismic slip of the largest 10 earthquakes in Greece from 2000-2020 using contour and quiver plots.
 Results are in the Coseismic folder.

+Point-Source_CoseismicDisp.ipynb uses the point source model to visualize the coseismic slip of the largest 10 earthquakes in Greece from 2000-2020 using contour and quiver plots.
+Results are in the Coseismic/Point folder.